Are you looking for amazing waterfalls in North Carolina? Look no further!

 A short .6-mile hike will bring you to the beautiful Whitewater Falls near the South Carolina/North Carolina border.

 Of all the hiking trails in North Carolina with waterfalls, this one offers one of the most comfortable hiking experiences.
 The trail is ranked easy to moderate and is lined with benches for you to rest your legs!

 Whitewater Falls is seriously stunning with its multiple cascades and beautiful scenery.
 This waterfall drops more than 800 feet and although it is often disputed, currently holds the claim of the highest waterfall east of the Rockies!

-Located 45 minutes from Asheville, this waterfall in DuPont State Forest is just a short 1.2 mile moderate hike away from the High Falls Visitors Center.
+Located 45 minutes from Asheville, this 150-foot waterfall in DuPont State Forest is just a short 1.2-mile moderate hike away from the High Falls Visitors Center.